 New drugs have been created that inhibit COX-2 but not COX-1.
 These drugs don’t create stomach problems since they don’t inhibit the COX-1 enzyme.
 Unfortunately, some of them have been found to cause serious health problems, including an increased risk of heart attack, stroke, and liver damage, and have been withdrawn from the market.

 An Anti-Inflammatory Diet and Inflammation

 Chronic inflammation contributes to many health problems.
 Some of these problems include rheumatoid arthritis, asthma, and inflammatory bowel disease.
-If you have a disorder that involves inflammation, it’s worth following an anti-inflammatory diet.
-The diet is considered to be healthy for everyone, whether or not a person is experiencing inflammation.
-Following the diet may enable you to reduce or even eliminate certain medications and their side effects.
-It's very important that you don't reduce the dose of a medication or stop taking it without your doctor's advice, though.
+If you have a disorder that involves inflammation, it’s worth following an anti-inflammatory diet to see if it reduces your symptoms.
+The diet is considered to be healthy for everyone, whether or not they are experiencing inflammation.

 Anyone with specific questions about an anti-inflammatory diet with respect to their life should consult a health professional, such as a nutritionist, dietitian, or physician.